56th Annual Meeting

 disciplines together to exchange ideas in an effort to find

-have a richer, fuller, longer and more peaceful existence.
+richer, fuller, longer and more peaceful existence.
+Indeed, the

-of humanity is in its infinite diversity and how that diversity
+magnificence of humanity is in its infinite diversity and how

-can be blended into a magnificent tapestry for progress and
+that diversity can be blended into a magnificent tapestry for

-differences as well as professional and disciplinary uniqueness.
+cultural differences as well as professional and disciplinary

+uniqueness.
 Thanks for your participation and support!
-I look forward to
+I look

 Proposed by Bill Head